AX-Consult-Group/Machine-Learning-For-Credit-Prediction-Phase-2/README.md

-# Machine-Learning-For-Credit-Prediction-Phase-2
+# machine-learning-for-credit-prediction-phase-2

 ### Background and Aim

 In the first phase of this project, we demonstrated the value of psychometric data as an alternative input for credit scoring, particularly in thin-file markets where traditional financial histories are limited.
 Using the same 13 higher-order factors, we evaluated five modelling approaches to determine which most effectively ranks credit risk.

-Our findings showed that while traditional logistic regression provides a stable and interpretable baseline, more advanced ensemble methods offer improved predictive performance by capturing non-linear relationships and complex interactions between variables.
-These results highlight the potential for modern machine learning techniques to enhance credit risk assessment and improve applicant selection.

-Conventional credit risk underwriting typically relies on linear models such as logistic and conditional logistic regression.
-These approaches are widely used due to their transparency and ease of interpretation, allowing financial institutions to clearly link individual predictors to outcomes.
-However, this simplicity may limit their ability to capture more complex behavioral patterns underlying credit risk.
+Traditional credit scoring models have served as the foundation for consumer risk assessment for decades.
+Logistic regression, in particular, remains widely used due to its transparency and interpretability, allowing financial institutions and regulators to clearly link individual predictors to outcomes.
+However, these conventional approaches have important limitations.
+For example, they typically assume linearity and independence among predictors, which restricts their ability to capture complex interactions and non-linear behavioral patterns.

-Building on Phase 1, the aim of this analysis is to explore how different modelling approaches — ranging from traditional linear models to more dynamic machine learning techniques — capture variation in credit risk.
-In particular, the analysis seeks to assess whether advanced models can uncover hidden structures or interactions that improve the classification of credit outcomes.
+Building on Phase 1, the aim of this analysis is to explore how different modelling approaches — ranging from traditional linear models to more advanced Machine Learning (ML) techniques — capture variation in credit risk.
+In particular, we seek to assess whether modern ML methods can uncover hidden structures, complex interactions, and behavioral signals that improve the classification of credit outcomes beyond what is possible with conventional approaches.

+Our findings from Phase 1 showed that while traditional logistic regression provides a stable and interpretable baseline, ensemble methods such as XGBoost offer improved predictive performance by better capturing non-linear relationships.
+This phase extends that work by incorporating psychometric DRA scores into a broader range of techniques, including neural networks and clustering, to evaluate their ability to enhance risk assessment.

+---

 ### Methods